-- 98. Application of the current licensing regime to African-style hair braiders has caused and will continue to cause substantial harm to Joba. - 99.
+- 73. Application of the current cosmetology regulatory regime to African-style hair braiders has caused and will continue to cause substantial harm to Joba. - 74.
 Joba cannot legally braid for money unless she spends thousands of hours and dollars on training that teaches her information and skills she does not need to know to continue her craft.
-Furthermore, she must sit for an examination that will test her on information and skills that bear absolutely no relation to African-style hair braiding. - 100.
-Joba is ineligible to attend a public vocational technical school and otherwise cannot afford to spend 1,000 or more hours receiving irrelevant training instead of supporting her family.
+Furthermore, she must sit for an examination that will test her on information and skills that bear absolutely no relation to African-style hair braiding.

-- 101. Joba would be forced to either attend a licensed cosmetology or barbering school or enroll in a cosmetology or barbering apprenticeship in order to become a licensed cosmetologist or barber.
-Joba cannot afford to spend thousands of hours-at least 1,500 hours at a licensed cosmetology school or at least 3,000 hours in a cosmetology apprenticeship, or at least 1,000 hours at a licensed barbering school or at least 2,000 hours in a barbering apprenticeship-learning skills she does not need or use in the practice of African-style hair braiding instead of supporting her family. - 102.
-Joba cannot afford to pay for a licensed cosmetology or barbering school, which can cost more than \$16,000 to attend, in order to receive training that is irrelevant to African-style hair braiding. - 103.
-Joba would be forced to handle potentially hazardous chemicals during cosmetology or barbering training that she does not want to handle and would not otherwise handle as an African-style hair braider. - 104.
-Because Joba provides African-style hair braiding for compensation, she risks punishment-including a criminal conviction, up to fifteen days in jail, and fines up to \$300-if she continues to perform African-style hair braiding. - 105.
-Joba is member of a West African hair-braiding community in the St. Louis area and personally knows that several members of that community, including personal friends of hers, were recently investigated and sued by the Board in administrative proceedings for the unlicensed practice of Africanstyle hair braiding.
+- 75. Joba is ineligible to attend a public vocational technical school and otherwise cannot afford to spend 1,220 hours receiving irrelevant training instead of supporting her family. - 76.
+Joba would be forced to either attend a licensed cosmetology school or enroll in a cosmetology apprenticeship in order become a licensed cosmetologist.
+Joba cannot afford to spend thousands of hours-at least 1,500 hours at a licensed cosmetology school or at least 3,000 hours in a cosmetology apprenticeship-learning skills she does not need or use in the practice of African-style hair braiding instead of supporting her family. - 77.
+Joba cannot afford to pay for a licensed cosmetology school, which can cost more than \$16,000 to attend, in order to receive training that is irrelevant to African-style hair braiding. - 78.
+Joba would be forced to handle potentially hazardous chemicals during cosmetology training that she does not want to handle and would not otherwise handle as an African-style hair braider. - 79.
+Because Joba provides African-style hair braiding for compensation, she risks punishment-including a criminal conviction, up to fifteen days in jail, and fines up to \$300-if she continues to perform African-style hair braiding. - 80.
+Joba is member of a West African hair-braiding community in the St. Louis area and personally knows that several members of that community, including personal friends of hers, were recently investigated and sued by the